Liquidating an SBA Loan

 The goal in all liquidations is to maximize the recovery for both the lender and the SBA.
-As such a lender is required to service and liquidate the entire SBA loan balance in a diligent and commercially responsible manner.
+As such a lender must service and liquidate the entire SBA loan balance in a diligent and commercially responsible manner.

 Responsibility of the Lender

 Lenders should make a good faith effort to help delinquent borrowers bring their loans current.
-But, when a loan is in default and payment cannot be made, several steps should happen without delay.
+But, when a loan is in default and payment cannot happen, several steps should happen without delay.
 The note is accelerated and the lender sends a demand for payment of the delinquent amount from the borrower.
 If payment is not made, the loan then gets classified as default.
-Afterwhich, the lender purchases the SBA guaranteed portion of the loan, and a liquidation plan is prepared and implemented.
+Afterwhich, the lender purchases the SBA guaranteed portion of the loan.
+A liquidation plan is then prepared and implemented.

 A lender should liquidate the business in a timely manner.
 In addition, they should conduct adequate due diligence in determining whether pursuing collateral is cost beneficial.
 This process should be free of conflicts of interest, preferences, and consistent with prudent lending practices.
 The SBA requires the lender to liquidate any collateral with a recoverable value greater than $5,000 for business personal property and $10,000 for the real property unless there is a documented compelling reason not to.
 In order to properly assess the value of collateral, a business appraisal is ordered to obtain an independent and unbiased opinion of value.

 Responsibility of the Borrower

 Borrowers should repay their SBA loans in accordance with the terms specified in loan documents.